edsilv/aframe-workshop/README.md

 We will be using https://netlify.com to serve these web pages from a github repository.
 Netlify supports SSL (https) by default, which is necessary for accessing your phone's camera.

 First create a github repository called `asyncjs-aframe-workshop` and clone it to your laptop.
+Make sure you select add readme so your repo isn't empty.

 Now login to netlify.com and select `New site from Git`.